-Semaglutide is a relatively new weight loss treatment.
-If you’re overweight, it could help you to drop several pounds.
+Semaglutide is a new treatment that can assist individuals to lose weight.
+We will carefully assess you to determine whether semaglutide is the right choice.
+If you're a good candidate, you'll get the care and attention you need to make semaglutide work for you.
 When used in conjunction with other weight loss efforts, such as a low-calorie diet and exercise, semaglutide can produce dramatic results if you’ve previously struggled to address your excess weight.
 Timothy Garvey, M.D., noted that semaglutide "is beginning to close the gap with bariatric surgery."
 This simple injection could change your experience with weight loss.
 Here, you can learn how to use semaglutide and what to expect with this treatment plan.

 What Is Semaglutide?

 Semaglutide, also known as Wegovy or Ozempic was originally developed as a treatment for type 2 diabetes.
-Semaglutide uses a glucagon-like peptide-1 (GLP-1) receptor as its active ingredient.
+Semaglutide is a glucagon-like peptide-1 receptor agonist.
 At low doses, this peptide-1 receptor agonist increases insulin secretion, which is low in diabetics.
 Patients using the medication noticed a dramatic decrease in appetite, which often resulted in weight loss.
 Making note of this, Novo Nordisk, the pharmaceutical company that makes Wegovy, began to test the medication's effectiveness as a weight-loss drug.

 In 2021, the U.S. Food and Drug Administration approved semaglutide for chronic weight loss management in adult patients.
 Semaglutide marks the first new drug treatment since 2014 for this purpose.